MicrosoftDocs/customer-voice/cv-docs/create-branching-rule.md

     ![Branching rules true action.](media/branch-true-action.png "Branching rules true action")

 12. Select **Add "If false"** to add the action that's triggered when the defined condition doesn't meet the criteria.
 Then follow steps 8 through 11.

+    > [!NOTE]
+    > You can create a maximum of 10 actions to be triggered when the defined condition is false.

     ![Branching rules false action.](media/branch-false-action.png "Branching rules false action")